 A stye is an eyelash root (follicle) that has become infected with staphylococcus bacteria, causing swelling and redness on the edge or inside of the eyelid.
 The swelling may also become filled with yellow pus and feel painful to the touch, and your affected eye may water.
 The good news is that styes tend to improve without any treatment.
 But if yours isn’t getting better or is particularly painful, you should see your GP.

-Inflammation of the conjunctiva the mucous membrane that covers the exposed front portion of the whites of your eyes and lines the inside of the eyelids is called conjunctivitis.
+Inflammation of the conjunctiva the mucous membrane that covers the exposed front portion of the whites of your eyes and lines the inside of the eyelids is called .
 You can develop it if bacteria in your eyelid migrates to your eye and infects your conjunctiva.
-Also known as red eye, it can make your eye or eyes feel itchy, burning and gritty.
+Also known as red eye or pink eye, it can make your eye or eyes feel itchy, burning and gritty.
 Treatment isn’t needed for most cases of conjunctivitis, but you may be prescribed antibiotic eye drops if your symptoms don’t improve after a week or two.

 These are small yellowish-white lumps that appear on the lower part of your eye, below the cornea (the membrane that covers the front of the eyeball, including the iris and the pupil).
 They are also surrounded by tiny blood vessels that make the lower part of your eye look red.